bekk/bekk-christmas/post/elm/wip-maybe-map2-mapx.md

     ...
 ```

-This function is trivial to implement, at least if you are somewhat familiar with `Maybe`.
+This function is trivial to implement, at least if you are somewhat familiar with the `Maybe` type.
 With standard pattern-matching, `toContactPerson` can be implemented like this:

 ```elm